Reclaiming The Throne

 Overall, the events surrounding Luna’s death attest to Noctis’ enduring immaturity and impotence at this point in the narrative.
 The prince has not yet shed his adolescent dependence nor fully embraced his destined role and the responsibility that comes with it.
 The departure of his beloved thus becomes an essential turning point in Noctis’ character development, which mirrors the process of male individuation: In order to become an adult man, the boy first has to let go of his attachements to the feminine and become independent of its nurture and protection (the Mother).
 Only by seizing control of his identity and shaping it in accordance with the masculine aspect of his culture can a young man assert himself as a valuable member of his tribe (the Ring of the Lucii).
 Only then will he be ready to reunite with nature of his own accord and achieve true harmony with the feminine, so that a new life may be born from their union (the Wife/Anima).
 Facilitating this process in the individual is the essential purpose of all initiatory rites.

 While the violent separation of the masculine and the feminine marks the climax of Final Fantasy XV’s story, their peaceful reunion constitutes the consummating final moment of the game.
-It is the transcendent reward for the Hero’s enduring struggle towards maturity and virtuousness.
-By embracing the duty towards his culture, family and friends, confronting and overcoming his Shadow (the antagonist Ardyn) and ultimately sacrificing his ego for the greater good, Noctis has finally earned the right to sit upon the throne of Lucis with his wife Luna at this side.
+It is the transcendent reward for the Hero’s enduring struggle towards maturity and virtue.
+By embracing the duty towards his culture, family and friends, confronting and overcoming his Shadow (the antagonist Ardyn) and ultimately sacrificing his Ego for the greater purpose, Noctis has finally earned the right to sit upon the throne of Lucis with his wife Luna at this side.
 At this point, she is no longer the protective motherly spirit sheltering a vulnerable child but sits beside her husband devotedly, placidly resting her head on his throne, leaning on his strength and dignity.
 After the credits have rolled, it is revealed that this final picture is actually represented in the game’s logo artwork, which is now completed with a depiction of the king besides his resting wife.
-Encompassed in this image is the main aesthetic theme of the game: the eternal interplay of light and dark, a harmony of opposites, materializing transcendent unity in diversity.
+Encompassed in this image is the main aesthetic theme of the game: the eternal interplay of light and dark, a harmony of opposites, materializing transcendent unity in immanent diversity.
 Not only does Final Fantasy XV explore The Way of Men in an intra-masculine sense, but it also excels in contrasting masculinity and femininity as indispensable polar forces of (human) nature that can only truly prosper by complementing and supporting each other.